pslacerda/notas/java.md

 Nashorn engine
 ==============

 The Nashorn engine that comes with Java 8 isn’t fully compliant with Javascript Harmony because multiline strings has a different syntax turning .js files incompatible with other engines.
-But provides some scripting advantages via the `-scripting` flag as the syntax to evaluate commands in back-ticks returning its output into a string (e.g. ```echo a` == "a\n"``).
+But provides some advantages integrating with the JVM or Java classes and scripting capabilities via the `-scripting` flag as the syntax to evaluate commands in back-ticks returning its output into a string (e.g. ```echo a` == "a\n"``).

 http://www.oracle.com/technetwork/articles/java/jf14-nashorn-2126515.html